danidiaz/really-small-backpack-example/lesson7-module-identity/README.md

 # lesson 7 - module identity

-As we have seen, modules in "indefinite" packages can depend on module signatures.
+As we have seen, modules in "indefinite" packages can import module signatures.
 Consumers of an indefinite package can "instantiate" it by depending on both the indefinite package and a suitable implementation of its signatures—possibly requiring some `mixins:` shenanigans to ensure a happy